dhoyle/splicedocs-jekyll/pages/DeveloperTopics/FcnsAndProcs/WritingProcsAndFcns.md

 ### Writing a Function in Python {#PythonFcn}
 Follow the steps below to write a Splice Machine database function in Python.

+Creating functions in Python is currently a __Beta Release__ feature; it will become generally available in a future release.
+{: .noteIcon}

 <div class="opsStepsList" markdown="1">
 1. Define a Python script as a function in your database:
     {: .topLevel}